metwork-framework/mfserv/.metwork-framework/configure_a_metwork_package.md

-# How to configure mfserv metwork package ?
+# How to configure mfserv metwork module ?

 [//]: # (automatically generated from https://github.com/metwork-framework/resources/blob/master/cookiecutter/_%7B%7Bcookiecutter.repo%7D%7D/.metwork-framework/configure_a_metwork_package.md)

 ## General

-There are several ways to configure a metwork package (or a plugin).
+There are several ways to configure a metwork module (or a plugin).

 It mainly depends: